-Kimmy Quillin is a Brooklyn-based painter whose work can be seen on the walls of Good Move as well as in Domino Magazine, West Elm and at Uprise Art.
-In addition to presenting her solo show Many Moons at Chinatown Soup in November 2019 she is looking forward to showing at Philadelphia gallery Spite Haus in December and participating in the Pocoapoco residency in Oaxaca, Mexico in February 2020.
-Kimmy lives and works in Brooklyn, NY.
+Kimmy Quillin is a painter whose work can be seen on the walls of Good Move as well as in the New York Times, Elle Decoration UK, Domino Magazine, Elle Decor online, West Elm and at Uprise Art.
+She presented her solo shows 10OX (2018) and Many Moons (2019) at Chinatown Soup and at Philadelphia gallery Spite Haus in January 2020.
+Quillin was honored to stay at the Pocoapoco residency in Oaxaca, Mexico in February 2020 and returned for "The Language of Making" workshop led by Mariana Garibay-Raeke in April 2023.
+Read her interview with Wonderwall Studio here.
+Listen to her conversation with Katie Dalebout on the "Let It Out" podcast here and here.
+Quillin lives and works in Brooklyn, NY.

-To inquire about purchasing, payment plans or for questions about custom artwork, please use the form below or email kequillin[at]gmail[dot]com
+To commission a custom artwork, inquire about purchasing, or to discuss payment plans, please use the form below or email kequillin[at]gmail[dot]com

 Q&A WITH UPRISE ART AND KIMMY QUILLIN